johan162/hpdf_table/docs/GettingStarted.md

 ## Adding a header row

-While it is possible (as discussed in section @ref ch_styleandfontsetting "Style and font setting" and @ref sec_specifyingfontsandcolors "Fonts and Colors"  ) to manually adjust the font, size, style, background etc. on each cell individually there is a convinient shortcut to create a basic table with a header using the `hpdftbl_use_header()` function.
+While it is possible (as discussed in section @ref ch_styleandfontsetting "Style and font setting" and @ref sec_specifyingfontsandcolors "Fonts and Colors"  ) to manually adjust the font, size, style, background etc. on each cell individually there is a convenient shortcut to create a basic table with a header using the `hpdftbl_use_header()` function.
 By modifying the code above and add this line we get the following code and resulting table

 ```c
 void